zamronypj/fano-api/README.md

     RewriteRule ^(.*)$ app.cgi [L]
 </IfModule>
 ```
+and put `.htaccess` file in same directory as `app.cgi` file (i.e., in `app/public` directory).

-Which basically tells Apache to serve existing files/directories directly.
+Content of `.htaccess` basically tells Apache to serve existing files/directories directly.
 For any non-existing files/directories, pass them to our application.

 ### Simulate run on command line